scottkildall/NeoPixel-Samples/README.md

 *Changes*: try changing the function names.

+(4) **neopixel_bright**: this will adjust the brightness levels of the NeoPixels, showing how we use math functions to control timing.
+Also, we introduce the concept of the preprocessor macro and the serial monitor output.

+*Try*: going to Tools->Serial Monitor to see the output of the brightness levels

+Also the button down will still turn off the entire strip

+*Changes*: try changing the delay value or the brightDirection variable

-(3) **neopixel_brightness**: this will adjust the brightness levels of the NeoPixels.
+(4) **neopixel_3color**: this will adjust the brightness levels of the NeoPixels, showing how we use math functions to control timing.
 Also, we introduce the concept of the preprocessor macro and the serial monitor output.

 *Try*: going to Tools->Serial Monitor to see the output of the brightness levels